DrTableBasse/UsBad/README.md

 3) And now plug the Attinny 85 on your computer.

 Congratulation, you know now how to upload your program into the attinny 85 !

+## Inspiration

+You can check this [github repository](https://github.com/MTK911/Attiny85) to inject malicious program into the computer's victim.